TELLING YOUR CURRICULUM’S STORY

 The two post-Romantic poems of the Victorian era, both written by women, draw our attention to the struggles of female voice in society.
 Both poets were forced into reclusion.
 Elizabeth Barrett because of her speaking out against tyranny (as in Ozymandias, Hawk Roosting, London, Macbeth) imposed by her slave trading father and consequent hypocrisy of the church in its acceptance of it (via large donations), and the American Emily Dickinson because of similar denouncement of hypocritical religious doctrines.

 The fate of the women was certainly different, with Barrett eventually finding a way out through love, celebrating her love in Sonnet 43.
 The poem is probably the most explicitly joyous in the syllabus, its hyperbole definitely understandable and relatable to those students experiencing love possibly for the first time.
 Dickinson’s fate?
 Not so celebratory.
-Her poem exudes tones of acquiescent depression.
+Her poem exudes tones of acquiescent depression (or an updated understanding).
 But again, the restrictions of society may be to blame, and again helps students to see that environments are usually to blame, and can and do change.
 Dickinson may have been in love with her brother’s wife, a relationship that could never come to fruition, but also symbolic of feelings that she likely never understood, or could allow herself to explore.
 The opportunity for discussion of societal and personal acceptance of relationships is apposite here.